Joanne (album)

 Joanne is the fourth solo studio album by American singer-songwriter Lady Gaga and her fifth overall.
 (Note: Joanne is Gaga's fifth studio album when including her collaborative album with Tony Bennett, Cheek to Cheek.
-Occasionally, her debut album The Fame (2008) and its reissue The Fame Monster (2009) are counted separately, which would make Joanne her fifth solo album.)
+Occasionally, her debut album The Fame (2008) and its reissue The Fame Monster (2009) are counted separately, which would make Joanne her sixth solo album.)
 It was released on October 21, 2016, by Streamline and Interscope Records.
 Gaga, Mark Ronson and BloodPop handled its production.
 Other collaborators include Kevin Parker, Emile Haynie, Jeff Bhasker and Josh Homme.
 Musically, Joanne is a stripped-down, dance-pop, soft rock and Americana record with country elements, with a focus on Gaga's vocals.
 Lyrically, the album delves into the theme of family and life's emotions; the death of her aunt, Joanne Stefani Germanotta, deeply influenced the record.
 The singer's experience acting on the television series American Horror Story also influenced its creative process.

 Joanne topped the album charts in Brazil, Mexico, and the United States while reaching the top five in Argentina, Australia, Belgium, Canada, the Czech Republic, Finland, Greece, Ireland, Italy, the Netherlands, New Zealand, Norway, Portugal, Scotland, Slovakia, Spain, Sweden, Switzerland, and the United Kingdom.
 Three singles were released: "Perfect Illusion", "Million Reasons" and the title track.
 "Perfect Illusion" was released as the album's lead single on September 9, 2016, and reached number one in France, while "Million Reasons" reached number four in the United States.
 A piano version of the title track was released to radio in selected territories as the album's third single.
 The album received generally favorable reviews from critics, who praised Gaga's musical direction, vocals, production and lyrical content.
 However, some critics found that the album lacked cohesiveness.
 Joanne was nominated for Best Pop Vocal Album at the 60th Annual Grammy Awards.
 "Million Reasons" and "Joanne" were nominated for Best Pop Solo Performance in separate years, for which the latter won the award.

 The release and promotion of the album marked a softening of Gaga's image, who took on a more singer-songwriter oriented look in promotional materials, wearing a pink, wide-brimmed cowgirl hat, vintage denim and pastel colors, evoking the 1970s.
 She promoted the album with her Dive Bar Tour, a promotional concert in dive bars in the United States, and the Joanne World Tour, which began in August 2017 and ended in February 2018.
 Gaga also did some television appearances, and headlined the Super Bowl LI halftime show and the 2017 Coachella Festival.
 That same year, she released a documentary film, titled Gaga: Five Foot Two, showing the production of the album and her halftime performance.